tradex-app/CaleX/README.md

 ## Styling

-The calendar includes default styles, but you can customize the appearance using CSS:
+The calendar includes default styles, but you can customize the appearance using CSS.
+The entire calendar scales from the `font-size` inherited from the parent element.

+Overriding the [CaleX CSS variables](https://github.com/tradex-app/CaleX/blob/master/src/style.js) allows you to apply your own custom styling to the calendar.

+Some of the core CSS classes are:

 ```css
 .calendar-container {